On the ultraviolet finiteness of parity-preserving $U(1) \times U(1)$ massive QED$_3$

-The proposed issue is to show that the parity-even $U_A(1)\times U_a(1)$ massive QED$_3$ \cite{massiveU1U1QED3} exhibits ultraviolet finiteness -- vanishing $\beta$-functions of both gauge couplings and anomalous dimensions of all the fields -- and is parity anomaly free at all orders in perturbation theory.
+The main purpose in this work is to show the ultraviolet finiteness -- vanishing $\beta$-functions of both gauge couplings and all field anomalous dimensions -- at all orders in perturbation theory of the parity-even $U_A(1)\times U_a(1)$ massive QED$_3$ \cite{massiveU1U1QED3}, and the absence of any kind of anomaly, {\it e.g.} gauge and parity, as well.
 The proof is done by using the BRS (Becchi-Rouet-Stora) algebraic renormalization method in the framework of Bogoliubov-Parasiuk-Hepp-Zimmermann (BPHZ) subtraction scheme, which is based on general theorems of perturbative quantum field theory \cite{qap,brs,pigsor,zimm,low}, thus independent of any regularization scheme.
-Accordingly, the action of the model and its symmetries, the gauge-fixing and the antifields action are established in Section \ref{II}.
-The issue of the extension of parity-even $U_{A}(1) \times U_{a}(1)$ massive QED$_3$ in the tree-approximation to all orders in perturbation theory -- its perturbative quantization -- is organized according to two independent parts.
-First, in Section \ref{III}, it is analysed the stability of the classical action -- for the quantum theory, the stability corresponds to the fact that the radiative corrections can be reabsorbed by a redefinition of the initial parameters of the theory.
-Second, in Section \ref{IV}, it is computed all possible anomalies through an analysis of the Wess-Zumino consistency condition, furthermore, it is checked if the possible breakings induced by radiative corrections can be fine-tuned by a suitable choice of local non-invariant counterterms.
-Section \ref{V} is left to the final comments and conclusions.
+Accordingly, the action of the model and its symmetries, the action for the gauge-fixing and the one which couples antifields to the nonlinear BRS transformations of the fields are established in Section \ref{II}.
+The extension of parity-even $U_{A}(1) \times U_{a}(1)$ massive QED$_3$ at the classical level to all orders in perturbation theory -- its perturbative quantization -- is arranged as follows.
+Prior the stability analysis of the classical action -- if the radiative corrections can be reabsorbed by a redefinition of the initial parameters of the model -- which is presented in Section \ref{IV}, in Section \ref{III} all potential anomalies are identified by means of the analysis of the Wess-Zumino consistency condition, in other words, solving the Slavnov-Taylor cohomology problem in the sector of ghost number one, in addition to, it is checked if the radiatively induced breakings might be fine-tuned by an appropriate choice of local non-invariant counterterms.
+Final comments and conclusions are left to Section \ref{V}.